-Pub 536, Net Operating Losses (NOLs) for Individuals, Estates and Trusts - discusses net operating losses (NOLs) for individuals, estates and trusts.
+Pub 536, Net Operating Losses (NOLs) for Individuals.
+Estates and Trusts - discusses net operating losses (NOLs) for individuals, estates and trusts.
 Topics include: how to figure an NOL; when to use an NOL; how to claim an NOL deduction; and how to figure an NOL carryover.

-Pub 537, Installment Sales - explains the tax treatment of installment sales.
-(Installment sales are sales where part or all of the selling price is paid after the year of the sale.)
+Pub 537, Installment Sales - explains the tax treatment of installment sales, Installment sales are sales where part or all of the selling price is paid after the year of the sale.
 If you finance the buyer's purchase of your property, instead of having the buyer get a loan or mortgage from a bank (or other lender), you probably have an installment sale.

-Pub 538, Accounting Periods and Methods - explains some of the rules for accounting periods and methods.
-This publication is not intended as a guide to general business and tax accounting rules.
+Pub 538, Accounting Periods and Methods

+- explains some of the rules for accounting periods and methods.
+This publication also explains the differences between the cash method and accrual method of accounting.